Audio Fidelity

 2. Studio Headphones + Separate Mic (The Audiophile’s Choice)

-Pros: wider soundstage (the perceived 3D space of audio), sharper detail, and often better value per dollar.
-You hear subtle reverb tails and directional cues others miss.
+Pros: you’ll get a wider soundstage (that perceived 3D space of audio), sharper detail, and often better bang for your buck.
+You pick up on subtle reverb tails and directional cues that others miss.

 Cons: more desk space, more cables, and configuration time.
 Not exactly plug-and-play.